Exabyte-io/documentation/docs/materials/upload-and-import.md

 <img data-gifffer="/images/ImportMaterialsProjectMaterial.gif" />

-To use the newly imported structure, go back to the `Create Job` page and you will now see the material as an option to `Chose a material` as explained above.
+To use the newly imported structure, go back to the `Create Job` page and you will now see the material as an option to `Choose a material` as explained above.

 ## Links